RuiyangJu/Fracture_Detection_Improved_YOLOv8/README.md

 ```

 ## Experiments
-* I have provided a training set, test set and validation set containing a single image that you can run directly by following the steps in the example below
+* I have provided a training set, test set and validation set containing a single image that you can run directly by following the steps in the example below.

 ### Model Training
 * meta.yaml